 Considered by some to be one of the more confusing of Heinlein’s works, the novel THE NUMBER OF THE BEAST was written late in his career.
 It begins with the fastest falling in love sequence since ROMEO AND JULIET and ends with a party at which many of RAH’s characters and many of his real life friends appear.

-In January of 1999, David Potter – a man known throughout USENET as Gharlane of Eddore – responded to some USENET posters who were less than thrilled with what they perceived as the quality of writing in it by publishing this brief, concise and dead-accurate critical appreciation of THE NUMBER OF THE BEAST in alt.fan.Heinlein.
+In January of 1999, David Potter – a man known throughout USENET as Gharlane of Eddore – responded to some USENET posters who were less than thrilled with what they perceived as the quality of writing in it by publishing this concise critical appreciation of THE NUMBER OF THE BEAST in alt.fan.Heinlein.
 If you read and liked it, this may help explain why.
-If you read it and didn’t like it, this should convince you to read it again.
-If you haven’t read it, we envy you the chance and offer Gharlane’s note as your guide.
+If you read it and didn’t like it, this may convince you to read it again.
+If you haven’t read it, we envy you the chance and offer Gharlane’s note as a guide.

 On June 10th, David Potter passed away.
 This essay is published, with his permission to reproduce it long since granted to us.
 It is republished in his honor and memory.

-[A tribute to this legendary writer among many newsgroups written by Debbie Levi also is appended below.]
+[A tribute to David written by Debbie Levi also is appended below.]

 “You folks are all WAAAAAY off-base; you’ve missed what’s really going on.

 “THE NUMBER OF THE BEAST is the most massive and wonderful practical joke ever played on the Speculative Fiction genre-reading public.